xijo/betterplace_apidocs/sections/projects_list.md

 so google knows what place you are looking for.
 <br>
 <em>… any location search:</em> All queries other than a float tuple
-are send to the google location service.
+are sent to the google location service.
 For the provided response we take a fitting lat/lng value as center of the search.
 So in theory, you can use any search that works for google maps.
 <br>